Published: January 17, 2020

 It has now been over two years since I have had any PMDD symptoms and I have RTT to thank for much of that.

 Worthlessness has been replaced with a deep sense of self-worth and enoughness..
 Insecurity in my relationship has been filled with the greatest security of all – trust in myself and my ability to deal with whatever life brings and an unshakeable knowing that I am enough.
-Rapid Transformational Therapy gave me the power to heal myself.
+Rapid Transformational Therapy gave me the power to transform myself.

 How did this help?
 How do you feel now as a result of RTT?